-11. School Properties
+12. School Properties

 On July 1, 2021, ReNEW entered into a lease agreement with NOLAPS to allow ReNEW to use facilities and its contents located at 10200 Curran Boulevard.
 ReNEW is using the space for ReNEW Dolores T. Aaron Academy for three years.
-During the years ended June 30, 2023 and 2022, no rent was charged to ReNEW by NOLAPS.
+On July 1, 2024, ReNEW renewed the lease agreement for an additional five years ending June 30, 2029.
+During the years ended June 30, 2024 and 2023, no rent was charged to ReNEW by NOLAPS.

 On July 1, 2021, ReNEW entered into a lease agreement with NOLAPS to allow ReNEW to use facilities and its contents located at 820 Jackson Avenue.
-ReNEW is using the space for ReNEW SciTech for three years.
-During the years ended June 30, 2023 and 2022, no rent was charged to ReNEW by NOLAPS.
+ReNEW is using the space for ReNEW Laurel Elementary for three years.
+On July 1, 2024, ReNEW renewed the lease agreement for an additional five years ending June 30, 2029.
+During the years ended June 30, 2024 and 2023, no rent was charged to ReNEW by NOLAPS.

 On July 1, 2021, ReNEW entered into a lease agreement with NOLAPS to allow ReNEW to use the facilities and its content located at 9501 Grant Street.
 ReNEW is using the space for ReNEW Schaumburg Elementary for three years.
-During the years ended June 30, 2023 and 2022, no rent was charged to ReNEW by the NOLAPS.
+On July 1, 2024, ReNEW renewed the lease agreement for an additional five years ending June 30, 2029.
+During the years ended June 30, 2024 and 2023, no rent was charged to ReNEW by the NOLAPS.

 On July 1, 2021, ReNEW entered into a lease agreement with NOLAPS to allow ReNEW to use the facilities and its contents located at 1607 South Carrollton Avenue.
-ReNEW is using the space for the operations of ReNEW SciTech's programs for three years.
-During the years ended June 30, 2023 and 2022, no rent was charged to ReNEW by the NOLAPS.
+ReNEW is using the space for the operations of ReNEW Laurel Elementary's programs for three years.
+During the years ended June 30, 2024 and 2023, no rent was charged to ReNEW by the NOLAPS.